andrei-akopian/foambryo-runner/README.md

 Place all `.tiff` files you want to process inside the foambryo-runner folder.

-Alternatively, To access files outside the foambryo-runner folder, use `..`.
+Alternatively, to access files outside the foambryo-runner folder, use `..`.
 Examples:
 - `./foambryo_runner_v001.py ../foambryo-runner/Cshaper_4_cells_min-d-3.vtk` (`..` means go to the parent folder, you can then access a sibling folder if that is where your files are stored.
 In this example it just goes back to its own folder instead of some other.)
 - `./foambryo_runner_v001.py -d 1 ../Images/Panc_fixed_JMR_1_cellpose_masks.tif` (accesses a sibling folder called "Images" where the segmented tif file is stored.)

+## Two Foambryo Windows in Parallel

+Open a second terminal window (or tab) by pressing `Cmd+T` or the `+` at the top right of the terminal window.

 ### Advanced Users